2025 Open Championship: First round

-Two-time Open champion Pádraig Harrington hit the opening tee shot at 6:35 a.m. and made the first birdie of the championship by holing an 18-foot putt on the first hole.
+Two-time Open champion Pádraig Harrington hit the opening tee shot at 6:35 a.m. and made the first birdie of the championship by holing an 18 ft putt on the first green.
 He ultimately shot a four-over 75.
 The afternoon half of the draw had more favourable conditions, with a 72.4 scoring average, around 1.3 strokes easier than those in the morning draw.